Morklympious/Morklympious.github.io/_posts/2016-06-30-Object-funsies.md

 var obj = Object.create(null);
 ```

 The difference between these two is that the former has a prototype, which is `Object`.
-The latter, however, has __No__ prototype. `Object.create` accepts a parameter that can either be an object, or `null`, and it uses that object to define the created object's prototype (instead of the default `Object` prototype).
+The latter, however, has __no__ prototype. `Object.create` accepts a parameter that can either be an object, or `null`, and it uses that object to define the created object's prototype (instead of the default `Object` prototype).
 If it's `null`, the object is literally created with no prototype, meaning it's a truly naked POJO (plain ol' javascript object).

 Object creation became more interesting to me at that point.
 Amazing that an object could be created completely clean and free of prototypes.